I beg to move,

 “the closure or finality of death”.

 Does the hon.
-Gentleman accept that time is not a healer?
+Gentleman accept and agree that time is not a healer?
 The cases I have dealt with have gone on for decades and the hurt grows rather than diminishes.
-Does he agree?

 I do agree.
 Unfortunately, in the letters and emails I have received the stories go back years and years, and in some cases decades.
 They are absolutely heartrending.
 Many hon.
 Members will have received similar and seen people in surgeries over the past few years.
 The length of time is horrendous.